earthly/website/blog/_posts/2023-06-05-build-golang-bazel-gazelle.md

 ![Together]({{site.images}}{{page.slug}}/together.png)\

-Bazel can be used to build a Go project of any size, and the [`Go build`](https://pkg.go.dev/cmd/go#hdr-Compile_packages_and_dependencies) command is often sufficient for small applications.
-However, if your Go project is considerably large, supports code generation, or is in the same repository as code written in other languages, these variables can add multiple layers of complexity to your build process and the `Go build` command might not be sufficient.
+Bazel can be used to build a Go project of any size, and the [`go build`](https://pkg.go.dev/cmd/go#hdr-Compile_packages_and_dependencies) command is often sufficient for small applications.
+However, if your Go project is considerably large, supports code generation, or is in the same repository as code written in other languages, these variables can add multiple layers of complexity to your build process and the `go build` command might not be sufficient.

 For example, with complex projects, you may need to manage more than one build tool for various sections of your application, or you may be forced to spend too much time rebuilding your whole application every time you implement a new feature.
 The simple `go build` command cannot work with that level of complexity.
 However, Bazel can help simplify this process.